brenocq/USP-Codes/README.md

-# USP-myCodes
+# USP-Codes
-Some of my codes
+Some code exercises from the University of São Paulo